 If you don’t recycle: Wash and reuse the containers, or let us know if you want them picked up and we can recycle them for you (after you wash them).
 Otherwise, put them in the trash.

 So are we!
-This year we will be initiating a pilot program using reusable containers.
-We’re still in the early stages of figuring this out.
-If you would like to learn more, or participate in the program as we determine its viability, email Chris at firstname.lastname@example.org.
+We plan to initiate a pilot program using reusable containers possibly in 2022, depending.
+If you would like to learn more, or want to participate in the program as we determine its viability, email Chris at firstname.lastname@example.org.